 Steph will introduce a tale of two spins – how perseverance, the founder of an investment bank, and bad cigars shaped modern science and led to the development of masers, the atomic clock, and MRI scanners.

 About Stephanie Pendlebury

 Steph uses lasers to study materials to make an artificial tree to convert air and water into fuel, and project manages the Solar Fuels Network.

-The periodic table of the oceans Kate Hendry, University of Bristol
+The periodic table of the oceans Kate Hendry, British Antarctic Survey

 For life to thrive in the oceans it needs elements from across the periodic table, from phosphorous to silicon, iron to zinc.
 Join Kate as she uncovers the essential building blocks of everything in the sea… even the polar bears.

 About Kate Hendry

 Kate Hendry is a chemical oceanographer who explores the deep sea, from the Arctic to the Antarctic.

 Rock Paper Scissors Anna Ploszajski, Materials Scientist, Writer and Storyteller